 Established in 2005, the Derby Dolls compete in the world of professional women’s banked-track roller derby.
 The league consists of several local teams, with spectator bouts scheduled about once a month, usually on Friday or Saturday evenings.
 The group also offers coed recreation leagues and open skate sessions on both flat and banked tracks.
 Prices range from $5 for open skating to $20 for bleacher seating at organized bouts.

 Habitat Restoration with San Diego Audubon

-Fortuna Avenue and Crown Point Drive, Pacific Beach
+Fortuna Avenue and Crown Point Drive, San Diego

 Trips with the San Diego Audubon Society “are dedicated to the goal of introducing newer birders, visiting birders, and anyone else who is interested, to the varied habitats and avian inhabitants of San Diego County.”
 For more than a year, the group has been working to restore habitat for birds and other native species around Mission Bay as part of the ReWild Mission Bay project, with hopes of opening over 100 acres of recreational space.
 Restoration trips offer a rare glimpse of land generally off-limits to local visitors — excursions are free (as are other guided bird tours around the county), but reservations and a willingness to contribute to the project are a must.

 Originally established as a nonprofit providing environmental education and field trips to National City elementary students, Ocean Connectors offers a modified version of their educational tours studying local wildlife such as turtles, birds, and whales.
 Travel around South Bay and beyond by bike, kayak, or aboard a harbor cruise while expert guides offer lectures on the bay’s native species and the challenges faced in preserving their natural habitat.
 Call 619-336-7744 for information on specific tours and dates.